How to Safeguard Your Business from Payment Fraud

 How to Prevent Payment Fraud

 Taking proactive steps to prevent payment fraud is a necessary part of risk management in today’s business landscape.
-One of the most effective ways to protect your business is by educating yourself about common threats and training your employees on how to identify fraud attempts.
+Two of the most effective ways to protect your business are educating yourself about common threats and training your employees on how to identify fraud attempts.

-“Establishing internal controls to prevent payment fraud is no different than having a business continuity plan in case of a disaster,” says Jeff Taylor, Commercial Fraud Forensics and Payment Strategies at Regions Bank.
+“Establishing internal controls to prevent payment fraud is no different than having a business continuity plan in case of a disaster,” says Taylor.
 “It’s something you need to do.”

 Here are several steps you should take to protect your business against payment fraud:

 Hold regular training for staff members so they can learn how to spot the signs of payment fraud.
-Your employee training program should cover how to spot fraud as well as best practices to proactively prevent it, such as the STOP – CALL – CONFIRM method.
+Your employee training program should cover how to detect fraud as well as best practices to proactively prevent it, such as the “stop, call and confirm” method.
 When an employee receives an unusual or suspicious request, they should stop, contact the individual the request appears to be from using a known phone number or email address, and confirm the details of the request before proceeding.

-According to the AFP’s report, email is the most common method of attack.
-There are two main types of fraudulent emails to keep an eye out for: phishing emails and business email compromise (BEC).
+Email is a common method of attack.
+There are two main types of fraudulent emails to keep an eye out for: BEC and phishing emails.

 In addition to knowing how to spot the signs of a payment scam, it’s also important to prevent fraud with internal controls.
 Set a dollar amount threshold and require two-employee approval for any transactions exceeding this amount.
 Requiring two sets of eyes on large transactions decreases the chance of a fraudulent payment going through, while also protecting your business against occupational fraud.

 While the use of paper checks has gone down over time, check fraud remains high.
 Criminals continue to target these transactions because the time it takes for a check to process provides leeway for criminals to get away.
-While technology has made it easier than ever for criminals to create realistic-looking checks using stolen account information, some fraudsters also use low-tech methods, such as altering the name or the amount on a legitimate check.
+While technology has made it easier than ever for criminals to create realistic-looking checks using stolen account information, some fraudsters also use low-tech methods, such as altering the name or the amount on a legitimate check, a technique called “check washing.”

 Because criminals can also target more modern payment methods by exploiting network vulnerabilities, it’s also important to boost your cybersecurity efforts.
 In addition to best practices such as using an encrypted wireless network, be sure to establish the following safeguards: